billyom/scripts/README.md

 * Item 2
   * Item 2a   # two leading spaces to sub-item

-Some say this works to autonumber ordered lists.
+Some say the following works to autonumber ordered lists.

 1. First Item
 * Second